Learning Git

 git reset --hard commitID

-# For example, if commit ID is eaadf4e385e865d25c48e7ca9c8395c3f7dfaef0:
+# Example: If the commit ID is eaadf4e385e865d25c48e7ca9c8395c3f7dfaef0:

 git reset --hard eaadf4